Martin of Tours: Bishop

-In AD 371 Martin was acclaimed bishop of Tours, where he impressed the city with his demeanour.
-He had been drawn to Tours by a ruse — he was urged to come to minister to someone sick — and was brought to the church, where he reluctantly allowed himself to be consecrated bishop.
+In 371, Martin succeeded Litorius, the second bishop of Tours.
+He impressed the city with his demeanour.
+He was enticed to Tours from Ligugé by a ruse – he was urged to come to minister to someone sick – and was brought to the church, where he reluctantly allowed himself to be consecrated bishop.
 According to one version, he was so unwilling to be made bishop that he hid in a barn full of geese, but their cackling at his intrusion gave him away to the crowd; that may account for complaints by a few that his appearance was too disheveled to be commensurate with a bishopric, but the critics were hugely outnumbered.

 As bishop, Martin set to enthusiastically ordering the destruction of pagan temples, altars and sculptures:

-Sulpicius affirms that Martin withdrew from the city to live in Marmoutier (Majus Monasterium), the monastery he founded, which faces Tours from the opposite shore of the river Loire.
-Recent excavations under the abbey church have revealed the traces of a Roman posting station, beside the main Roman road along the north bank of the Loire, which seems to have been the original dwelling for the community; the "caves" on the site are post-Roman and are probably the result of quarrying the coteau for the Romanesque abbey buildings.
+Sulpicius writes that Martin withdrew from the city to live in Marmoutier (Majus Monasterium), a rural monastery which he founded a short distance upstream from Tours on the opposite shore of the river Loire.
+Martin introduced a rudimentary parish system in his diocese.

-"Here Martin and some of the monks who followed him built cells of wood; others lived in caves dug out of the rock."
-(Sulpicius Severus).

-Martin introduced a rudimentary parish system.
 Once a year, the bishop visited each of his parishes, traveling on foot, or by donkey or boat.
-He continued to set up monastic communities, and extended the bounds of his episcopate from Touraine to such distant points as Chartres, Paris, Autun, and Vienne.
+He continued to set up monastic communities, and extended the influence of his episcopate from Touraine to such distant points as Chartres, Paris, Autun, and Vienne.

 In one instance, the pagans agreed to fell their sacred pine tree, if Martin would stand directly in its path.
 He did so, and it miraculously missed him.
 Sulpicius, a classically educated aristocrat, related this anecdote with dramatic details, as a set piece.
 Sulpicius could not have failed to know the incident the Roman poet Horace recalls in several Odes of his own narrow escape from a falling tree.

-Martin was so dedicated to the freeing of prisoners that when authorities, even emperors, heard he was coming, they refused to see him because they knew he would request mercy for someone and they would be unable to refuse.